arongas/spring-boot-lectures/Lecture 6 - Spring Data JMS/lecture6.md

 ```

 - Only actual required property is to denote spring boot that the broker is not an embedded activemq.
-- If broker is running at a different machine, all that is required is the broker's URL
+- If broker is running at a different machine, it is also required that the broker's URL is specified

 ---

-## JMS Configuration
+## JMS Configuration for Consumer

 ```java
 @Configuration